top of page

 Friday, 2 May 2025

-Scarlett Reeve, 19, originally from Sheffield and a nursing student, who visited the coffee cart comments that “It was really helpful to just have a chat with a stranger and just that small interaction helped a lot… it creates an open space where people can stay and chat or simply get a pick-me-up throughout their day; it can make the biggest difference.”
+“It was really helpful to just have a chat with a stranger and just that small interaction helped a lot… it creates an open space where people can stay and chat or simply get a pick-me-up throughout their day; it can make the biggest difference.”

-And through getting to know Scarlett, I realised that her story reveals the importance of faithfulness, dedication and commitment.
-Without us returning to the same spot just outside Jubilee Campus every week, we simply would not have got to know Scarlett; and this is not meant in the sense that we have done an exceptional thing.
+Through getting to know Scarlett, I realised that her story reveals the importance of faithfulness, dedication and commitment.
+Without us returning to the same spot just outside Jubilee Campus every week, we simply would not have got to know her; and this is not meant in the sense that we have done an exceptional thing.
 Her feelings just show that the simplicity in having a genuine chat with someone can go a long way.
 Faithfulness is, also, not necessarily a word people use to describe students; resident resentment towards students in their living areas is not uncommon, and for valid reasons.
 This gives us even more reason to want to change this rhetoric.

 The coffee cart helps locals to see that students do indeed care for the wider community, beyond boozing.
 We are faithful.
 And I believe that it not only shows our community that there are people who care for others outside of their immediate circles, but that the church is driving them in this endeavour for our community.
 The possibility for positive movement that churches bring is essential, with a hope and joy that feels a little more long-lasting.